cherose-sem/UFO_Compilation/Blog/README.md

 ### I. _If you are blind as a bat — how are you supposed to be aware of any occurrence of system crash and performance issue?_
 Bats aren't blind but their vision is so bad.
 This reflects to the problem that occurs when the system experiences any performance issue/breakdowns without the developers/operators awareness.
 When the application is not working intended, the problem could cause because of like server overload, enormous number of requests, insufficient RAM/harddisk space and so on.
 Regardless to whatever reason it could be, small issues may lead to bigger problems.

 Whenever the functioning system has been interrupted with such issues and become unavailable, the business will suffer.
 The business' credibility might be at risk — losing their current and potential clients.
 The longer the issues are hiding behind the curtains, the higher the cost will reflect into the business.

 ### II.  _Bats uses echolocation technique to avoid crashing into objects — like you should with your system_
-######

 Bats are one of the few mammals that can use sound to navigate, a trick called **echolocation**.
 More than half of 900 spieces rely on echolocation to detect obstacles in flight, find their way into roosts and forage for food.
-Bats adapt theirself into the nature of living, since bats are almost blind, so they developed echolocation technique as a tool for their survival.
+Bats adapt themselves into the nature of living, since bats are almost blind, so they developed echolocation technique as a tool for their survival.

 In human IT world, it is in our interest, that the system is constantly up and running.
 The effect of system crash might go unnoticed, and in worst cases, the users are the first ones who will experience it and will cause a huge impact to the business.

 Bats have echolocation technique, and human have **System Performance Monitoring** tools, which will notify developers any occurence of performance issue a system might experience.

 ### III. _What is SPM?
 How and why should we implement SPM?_

 ##### What is spm? - System Performance Monitoring with Prometheus and Grafana

-A System Performance Monitoring(SPM) will be built with tools such as Grafana, Promptheus and node_exporter.
+A System Performance Monitoring(SPM) will be built with tools such as Grafana, Prometheus and node_exporter.
 The Prometheus has client libraries with custom metrics that can be implemented within the application.
 Grafana is used for data visualization with the purpose of analytics and monitoring the system.
 It can process query results from Prometheus metrics, and transform to figures or graphs in a dashboard.
 The combination of Prometheus and Grafana made it possible for developers to monitor the system based on their needs.

 **_Prometheus Custom Metrics_**